-Fig. 5b gives the average traversal time of each strategy for injections with T = 10s.
-The X axis gives the number of vehicles having left the network, and the Y axis gives the traversal time in seconds.
+Fig. 8 gives the average traversal time of each strategy for injections with T=10s.
+The Y axis gives the traversal time in seconds, and the X axis gives the number of vehicles having left the network.
 The plotted curves are averages over 100 simulations.

-The Alt strategy is the worst one, again (see Table1).
+The Alt strategy is the worst one again.
 The Sum criterion is significantly worse than Sum^2 and Max.
 It does not favor any lane switches (as we will see below) and accumulates vehicles on one of the sides.
 We observe that the best criteria are Sum^2 and Max with the lowest averages, noting that the minimum traversal time is 87 seconds.
 Max, besides caring about the worst delay, reduces the standard deviation, while Sum^2 works more on reducing the average of the traversal time between vehicles.